skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **qm_path** *(string)* - Default: *'./'*

- Path for QM binary.
+ This argument determines path for QM binary file for the selected QM calculation.
  Path must be include binary file itself.
 For example, **qm_path** = *'/opt/Columbus7.0/Columbus'*.

 \

 - **nthreads** *(integer)* - Default: *1*

- Number of threads for calculation.
+ This argument contains information of number of threads for QM calculation.

 \